PhaethonPsychis/Personal.Advisor.Service/README.md

 # The Web3 Maritime Foundation
-promotes the creation of a web3-maritime ecosystem and application-level innovation on decentralized platforms.
-Our primary areas of focus are:<br><br>
+promotes operational infrastructure for the maritime industry on decentralized web3 platforms.<br><br> Our primary areas of focus are:<br><br>

 ### Research and development. <br>
 We support experimental decentralized applications that use novel technologies, such as zero-knowledge cryptography.
 We support projects aiming to push the boundaries of what is technically possible with blockchain applications and open-source tools